 Provide Small Perks.
 Delight your clients with additional perks such as “free add-on Tuesdays,” “Membership Appreciation Day or Week” or margaritas on for beverage menu for National Margarita Day.
 These extras will help entice clients to keep coming back.

 Membership Programs.
 Secure your clients for multiple visits and keep them coming back with memberships.
 Beyond reoccurring revenue for your business, memberships can increase your frequency of visit, retention rate, productivity, as well as drive revenue and increase your bottom line.

 Social Media Engagement.
 With technology, there are several platforms to connect with your customers beyond the walls of your business.
 Engaging with clients through your social media accounts strengthens relationships and builds client loyalty.

 Coffee Talk: Maximizing Client Retention

 Client retention is one of the most crucial elements to growing a thriving business.
 How many of your new clients have returned for their second visit?
 How are you encouraging brand loyalty at the initial visit?
-Spend the afternoon with MedSpa owner Suzette Zuena, as she joins us for our next live Coffee Talk to discuss how you can maximize client experience to improve your client retention.
-Register here and watch live on Monday, March 12 at 1 PM EST.
+Watch our latest Coffee Talk with Salon Owner Manny Rolon as he discusses how to maximize your client retention.